-- Remain calm– this will help the child to be calm as well.
+- Remain calm– this will help the injured person to be calm as well.

-- Do check for other injuries: if the child has been concussed and is unconscious, this becomes the priority for treatment.
+- Do check for other injuries: if the person has been concussed and is unconscious, this becomes the priority for treatment.

 - Hold the tooth by its crown, never by its root.

 - Only re-implant a clean tooth.
-Ask the child to gently suck the root clean or rinse the root in fresh milk or sterile saline (from a first aid kit).
+Ask the patient to gently suck the root clean or rinse the root in fresh milk or sterile saline (from a first aid kit).